-- 16. The $4 \times 800$ m race may be run in either of the following ways: - (a) in lanes for the first leg up to the nearer edge of the breakline described in Rule 163.5, where athletes may leave their respective lanes (one bend in lanes), - (b) without the use of lanes. - 17.
-If an athlete does not follow Rule 170.13, 170.14, 170.15 or 170.16(a) his team shell her it at 170.15 170.16(a) his team shall be disqualified. - 18.
-The Distance Medley Relay race and the $4 \times 1500$ m race shall be run without the use of lanes. - 19.
-For athletes are not permitted to begin running outside their takeover zones, and shall start within this zone.
+- 16. The 4×800 m race may be run in either of the following ways: - (a) in lanes for the first leg up to the nearer edge of the breakline described in Rule 163.5, where athletes may leave their respective lanes (one bend in lanes), - (b) without the use of lanes. - 17.
+If an athlete does not follow Rule 170.13, 170.14, 170.15 or 170.16(a) his team shall be disqualified. - 18.
+The Distance Medley Relay race and the 4 × 1500m race shall be run without the use of lanes. - 19.
+For all takeovers, athletes are not permitted to begin running outside their takeover zones, and shall start within the zone.
 If an athlete does not follow this Rule, his team shall be disqualified. - 20.
 In the Medley Relay, the athletes running the final leg and in the 4 × 400m race, the athletes running the third and fourth legs (or under Rule 170.15(b), the second leg) shall, under the direction of a designated official, place themselves in their waiting position in the same order (inside to out) as the order of their respective team members as they enter the last bend.
 Once the incoming athletes have passed this point, the waiting athletes shall maintain their order, and shall not exchange positions at the beginning of the takeover zone.
 If an athlete does not follow this Rule, his team shall be disqualified.